-Criteria for Recontracting and Tenure in Teaching
+Criteria for Re-contracting and Tenure in Teaching for Tenure-track Faculty and Lectures

 Candidates must demonstrate favorable evidence of academic instruction based on student evaluations and peer observations, as well as evidence of student mentoring, active participation in learning activities, and participation in professional development activities related to professional knowledge, skills and/or dispositions.
 Student evaluation scores should be close to comparative mean scores (e.g., college, university and comparative means of four year institutions).
-For tenure, the candidate should demonstrate positive outcomes for each of the categories directly related to instruction, including mean student evaluations scores close to (with some higher than) comparative means.
+For tenure (tenure-track faculty) and re-contracting (probationary tenure-track faculty and lecturers), the candidate should demonstrate positive outcomes for each of the categories directly related to instruction, including mean student evaluations scores close to (with some higher than) comparative means.
 If any categories are still deficient, the candidate should provide evidence of significant progress in addressing the deficiencies since they were identified in prior submissions, and that there is a reasonable expectation that these deficiencies will be satisfactorily overcome within a short time after tenure.